TommyChangUMD/ros2_integration_test/README.md

 ```

 ### check the return status (after colcon test):
 You don't have to re-run the test to see the old result.
+You can just do:
 ```
 $ colcon test-result --verbose --test-result-base build/integration_test
 $ echo $?